Pawe1/Playground.Spreadsheet/readme.md

 * constant spreadsheet size (256 x 256)
 * cell references can contain only 1 letter
 * ***Thou shalt not make circular references!***
-* Supplor only for absolute cell references
+* Support only for absolute cell references
 * Excel-like cell addressing

 |   | A  | B  |